-4.1.4.
+4.1.7.
 National Atmospheric Deposition Program (NADP)

 The purpose of the NADP network is to monitor primarily wet deposition at selected sites around the U.S. and its territories.
-The network is a collaborative effort among several agencies including USDA and the U.S. Geological Survey (USGS).
-This network includes stations from the Mercury Deposition Network (MDN).
+The network is a collaborative effort among several agencies including the U.S. Geological Survey (USGS) and USDA.
+The NADP network includes sites from the Mercury Deposition Network (MDN).
 Precipitation is the primary climate parameter measured at NADP sites.